Strategy20 min read

 Mistake 3: Ignoring DMs as a Sales Channel

 Many B2B companies use Twitter only for broadcasting content.
-They're missing the real opportunity: direct conversations.
+They are missing the real opportunity: direct conversations.

 Twitter DMs have 30-40% open rates compared to 20-25% for cold email.
-When done right—with personalization and warm-up—they're one of the most effective outreach channels available.
+When done right, with personalization and warm-up, they are one of the most effective outreach channels available.

 Mistake 4: Inconsistent Posting